keelyji/SNIP-R/README.md

 - 01_SNIP-R_Pairing_V2.Rmd file contains all the code necessary for this step.
 The exact R package and version used in the paper are noted in the respective html file.
 2. Necessary dataset are bed file of target regions (e.g., output from Part B).
-3. Expected time: demo dataset (1 hour)
+3. Expected time: demo dataset (1 hour).
+Expected output for demo: PartB_Output.txt

 ## Part C: To analyse the result of SNIP-R screen
 1. All code for target region selection are performed in R and R studio.
 Key packages used in this steps are: readr, tidyverse, readxl, ggrepel, and patchwork.